If you’re looking to get your forklift license, now is a great time.

 In-person training is another popular way to get trained as a forklift operator.

 Remember high school?
-Then you'll already be familiar with how this type of training works.
+If so, you are already familiar with how this type of training works.

 Watch this short video to get a sense of what classroom operator training is like:

-When you complete the in-class portion, you'll typically move on to the hands-on evaluations (the second "pillar").
-That's where trainers will evaluate your skills and knowledge of best practices as you drive and operate an actual forklift.
+When you complete the in-class portion, you will typically move to the hands-on evaluations (the second “pillar”).
+That is where trainers will evaluate your skills and knowledge of best practices as you drive and operate an actual forklift.

 The pros and cons of in-person classroom training